"The one who brings joy"

 Color: White with patches

-Abigail had a few tumors removed this summer.
+Abigail had a few tumors removed last summer (2020).
 They were biopsied and came back as low grade cancer.
-However, our vet is hopeful that she removed the problematic areas on each growth.
-Abi's foster mom is monitoring potential new lumps and so far so good.
-Other than this recent little scare, Abigail is healthy and ready for adoption.
+Abi's foster mom is monitoring potential new lumps and reporting to our vet as needed.
+Abigail has good days and bad days.
+The diagnosis is unsure and the pronostic is guarded in her case.

 A little on the smaller side, but stocky and compact.
 Abigail is well proportioned and muscular.
 She sure is a little beauty.
 She's much cuter in person because her loving and outgoing personality is a large part of her charm.